marcguillemdev/AWS-JSON-TRANSLATOR-CLI/README.md

     - `-sf` or `--sourceFile`.  **_REQUIRED._** Source file containing JSON to translate.
     - `--enableProfanityFilter`. **_OPTIONAL._** Enable profanity filter. **(Empty parameter)**
     - `--formality`. **_OPTIONAL._** Formality level.
 Possible values: formal, informal.
 Default: formal
+    - `--customTerminology`. **_OPTIONAL._** Custom terminology name list separated by **comma**.

+_To use custom terminology, you have to create a custom terminology in Amazon Translate and then put the name in `--customTerminology` parameter.
+For more information, see [Amazon Translate Custom Terminology](https://eu-west-3.console.aws.amazon.com/translate/home?region=eu-west-3#terminology)._

 ### Basic usage of `"translate-json"`